Some Generalizations of Mirzakhani's Recursion and Masur-Veech Volumes via Topological Recursions: Introduction

 and

 \end{thm}

-On the third point, we will discuss an algebraic aspect, which is formulated as the \emph{quantum Airy structure} \cite{Kontsevich:2017vdc,Andersen:2017vyk}, of the ABO topological recursion and the CEO topological recursion.
-For the physical 2D gravity models, we see that the quantum Airy structures are equivalent to the Virasoro constraints, where the quantum Airy structures admit the Masur-Veech type twist by a group action in \cite{Andersen:2017vyk} and then the Virasoro constraints are twisted as well.
-We explicitly obtain solutions of the Virasoro constraints with or without Masur-Veech type twist by using the cut-and-join equations in \cite{Alexandrov:2010bn,Alexandrov:2016kjl}, which are derived from the Virasoro constraints, and the group action mentioned above.
+On the third point, we will focus on an algebraic aspect, which is formulated as the \emph{quantum Airy structure} \cite{Andersen:2017vyk,Kontsevich:2017vdc}, of the ABO topological recursion and the CEO topological recursion.
+For the physical 2D gravity models, we see that the quantum Airy structures are equivalent to the Virasoro constraints, where the quantum Airy structures admit the Masur--Veech type twist by a group action in \cite{Andersen:2017vyk} and then the Virasoro constraints are twisted as well.
+We explicitly obtain solutions of the Virasoro constraints with or without Masur--Veech type twist by using the cut-and-join equations in \cite{Alexandrov:2010bn,Alexandrov:2016kjl}, which are derived from the Virasoro constraints, and the group action mentioned above.

-On the fourth point, we will discuss a physical interpretation of the Masur-Veech type twist of the ABO topological recursion in terms of the JT gravity.
-Via the path integral computations, the bidifferential $B$ in the basic data \eqref{eq:spectral_curve_data_1} of the spectral curve $\cC$ for the Weil-Petersson volumes is found from the JT gravity partition function on a hyperbolic double trumpet \cite{Saad:2019lba}.
-As mentioned above, the basic data $(\IP^1;\mathsf{x},\mathsf{y},B[\mathsf{f}^{\mathrm{MV}}])$ of the spectral curve for the twisted CEO topological recursion differs from $\mathcal{C}$ only by a shift of the bidifferential.
-In this article, we find that such a shift of the bidifferential is obtained from the partition function of a scalar field coupled to the JT gravity fields \cite{Jafferis:2022wez}.

-We also discuss the derivation of the basic data of the spectral curve from the partition function for the other physical 2D gravity models in the parallel way as the JT gravity.
-And it is natural to consider the analogue of the Masur-Veech volume for these models in Table \ref{tab:kernel}.
-In this article, we will compute the analogue of the Masur-Veech volume for each 2D gravity model by the combinatorial method developed in \cite{Mirz_MV,DGZZ_latest} and the twisted CEO topological recursion \eqref{eq:CEO_2d}.
+On the fourth point, we will discuss a physical interpretation of the Masur--Veech type twist of the ABO topological recursion in terms of the JT gravity.
+Via the path integral computations, the bidifferential $B$ in the basic data \eqref{eq:spectral_curve_data_1} of the spectral curve $\cC$ for the Weil--Petersson volumes is found from the JT gravity partition function on a hyperbolic double trumpet \cite{Saad:2019lba}.
+As mentioned above, the basic data $\big(\IP^1;\mathsf{x},\mathsf{y},B\big[\mathsf{f}^{\mathrm{MV}}\big]\big)$ of the spectral curve for the twisted CEO topological recursion differs from $\mathcal{C}$ only by a shift of the bidifferential.
+In this article, we find that such a shift of the bidifferential is obtained from the partition function of a massless scalar field coupled to the JT gravity fields \cite{Jafferis:2022wez}.
+We also discuss a derivation of the basic data of spectral curves for the other physical 2D gravity models in the parallel way as the JT gravity.